-The exercises in laboratory session 4 provide an example of how to create eps file, and how to include this file into a LATEX document.
-(If you You can also download figuredoc.tex from the web page for lab 4 which provides a working example for inclusion of a figure (you also have to download tiger.eps in order to be able to compile figuredoc.tex).
+The exercises in laboratory session 4 provide an example of how to create an eps file, and how to include this file into a LATEX document.
+Take this as a starting point.

 2.1 How do I include Matlab graphs into my LaTeX document?